HRV and Travel

 How jet lag appears in HRV data: - Suppressed overnight HRV despite sleeping - Morning readings lower than usual - Elevated resting heart rate - Poor recovery scores

-Recovery timeline: - General rule: 1 day per time zone crossed - Eastward travel harder than westward - Individual variation significant - HRV often recovers before you feel fully adjusted
+Recovery timeline: - General rule: 1 day per time zone crossed - Eastward travel is harder than westward (you're forcing sleep earlier) - Individual variation is significant - HRV often recovers before you feel fully adjusted

 Strategies for Business Travelers

-During flight: - Stay hydrated (alcohol worsens jet lag) - Move periodically - Adjust watch to destination time - Try to sleep on plane if arriving in morning
+During flight: - Stay hydrated — cabin air is brutally dry and alcohol makes jet lag worse - Move periodically - Adjust watch to destination time - Try to sleep on the plane if arriving in the morning

-After arrival: - Get sunlight exposure at appropriate times - Light exercise (walking) helps adjustment - Avoid heavy meals close to new bedtime - Use HRV to gauge readiness for demanding activities
+After arrival: - Get sunlight exposure at the right times (morning light for eastward, evening light for westward) - Light exercise (walking) helps adjustment - Avoid heavy meals close to the new bedtime - Use HRV to gauge readiness for demanding activities

-For important meetings/events: - Arrive 1-2 days early for significant time changes - Schedule critical activities when HRV has recovered - Keep morning routines consistent
+For important meetings or events: - Arrive 1-2 days early for significant time changes - Schedule critical activities when HRV has recovered - Keep morning routines consistent

 Athletes Traveling for Competition

-Pre-competition travel: - Arrive early enough for HRV to normalize - Rule of thumb: 1 day per time zone, minimum 2-3 days - Monitor HRV daily to track adaptation - Don't train hard until HRV approaches baseline
+Pre-competition travel: - Arrive early enough for HRV to normalize - Rule of thumb: 1 day per time zone, minimum 2-3 days - Monitor HRV daily to track adaptation - Don't train hard until HRV approaches baseline—watch for overtraining signs

 Managing training load: - Reduce intensity during adjustment - Use HRV to guide when to resume normal training - Focus on maintaining vs. building fitness while adapting